 Some annual and ongoing activities of SAzAEYC are:

-SAzAEYC issues a quarterly newsletter and manages a professional listserv.
-Both of these improve communication among and between our members and provide continuing information, updates and research on early childhood development and education.
+SAZAEYC maintains a strong electronic presence through our web page, facebook, twitter, and a professional listserv.
+These multiple venues facilitate communication among and between our members and provide continuing information, updates and research on early childhood development and education.

 SAzAEYC sponsors an annual conference and works with other community partners to present seminars and workshops throughout the year.
 More than 500 early childhood professionals each year are better prepared to teach and care for young children because they attend these high-quality educational experiences.

 SAzAEYC has recently begun a scholarship program for early childhood professionals.
 A goal of the organization is to increase the number of highly educated professionals by making more scholarships available.
 These scholarships will be for advanced education as well as to allow more professionals to attend our conference, workshops and seminars.
 Each year SAzAEYC awards many mini-grants, funding intended to help teachers and early childhood service providers carry out special projects with the children and families they serve.

 Each spring, SAzAEYC holds an awards brunch to honor people in the community who have been leaders on behalf of children, families and early childhood educators.
 There is also an annual poster contest for Month of the Young Child supported by the Mayor’s office.

 Board meetings, usually held on the first Wednesday of the month, are open to the public.
 For information about the dates and location of Board meetings, or how to subscribe to the listserv, contact Kelly Larkin at email@example.com.